- Called: 2006

 Chambers & Partners

-Jennifer has a flourishing practice in both property and family law.
+Jennifer specialises in property and family law.
 She combines in-depth legal analysis with realistic advice.
 Her sensitive and tenacious approach is welcomed by all her clients, ranging from social landlords to divorcing couples.
 She is a skilled negotiator who frequently assists clients to reach successful settlement.

 Jennifer is a former member of the housing team at Hodge Jones & Allen Solicitors, where she was identified as a leading individual in the field of social housing.

 Jennifer has a broad experience of property matters.
 During her legal training she worked as a housing caseworker at Citizens Advice where she regularly advised on homelessness and judicial review applications.
-At Hodge Jones & Allen she acted for clients in property matters ranging from unlawful eviction to disrepair.
+At Hodge Jones & Allen she acted for clients in property matters ranging from housing succession to disrepair.
 Her practice areas include:

-Wandsworth v Savage (Wandsworth CC, 31/01/17) Jennifer successfully argued that the Notice to Quit was “sufficiently served” if it had been served on the Personal Representatives and a copy had been served on the Public Trustee before the commencement of proceedings.
+- Wandsworth v Savage, Jennifer successfully argued that the Notice to Quit was “sufficiently served” if it had been served on the Personal Representatives and a copy had been served on the Public Trustee before the commencement of proceedings.

-Luton BC v Sutherland (Luton CC, 15/06/17) in which Jennifer successfully argued that a proportionality defence based on vulnerability could not succeed under the new absolute ground for possession under s84A of the Housing Act 1985.
+- Luton BC v Sutherland, in which Jennifer successfully argued that a proportionality defence based on vulnerability could not succeed under the new absolute ground for possession under s84A of the Housing Act 1985.

-Quinn v Dacorum BC (Luton CC, 16/11/17) Jennifer represented the authority in this s204 homelessness appeal in which the court determined that the local authority did not need to give the applicant the “benefit of the doubt” where it was satisfied that the cause of the homelessness was due to a deliberate act on the part of the applicant.
+- Quinn v Dacorum BC, Jennifer represented the authority in this s204 homelessness appeal in which the court determined that the local authority did not need to give the applicant the “benefit of the doubt” where it was satisfied that the cause of the homelessness was due to a deliberate act on the part of the applicant.

 Jennifer advises and represents clients in the following areas: